 |No Exam Information

 On completion of this course, the student will be able to:

-- Understand the relationship between innovation, entrepreneurship and value creation as well as the unique role of the entrepreneurial manager in driving innovation and growth
+- Knowledge and understanding - Understanding of the relationship between innovation, entrepreneurship and value creation as well as the unique role of the entrepreneurial manager in driving innovation and growth

-- Apply critical thinking associated with the application of design thinking, entrepreneurial theory and innovation management models to real world organisations and opportunities.
+- Practice: Applied knowledge, skills and understanding - Critical thinking associated with the application of design thinking, entrepreneurial theory and innovation management models to real world organisations and opportunities.

 |Graduate Attributes and Skills

 * Scholarship and desk research skills;

 * Assimilation, communication and presentation of critical evaluations of relevant sources of information; and